zaxor0/zwerchhau/into-the-war/basic.md

 | Dive Bombers           | 4d8    |
 | Airplane Strafing Runs | 3d8 +1 |
 | Naval Bombardment      | 8d8    |

+\newpage{}
+# Optional Rules
+- **Attack Rolls**: Roll 1d6 to attack, miss on 1s and 2s.
+- **Distance**: If you are very far from your target, take -1 on attacks, if using attack rolls.
+- **Pin Down**: 3 attacks on a 10 foot area forces the occupying opponents to lose their next attack.